ghiandFe/game_deals_backend/README.md

 $ python3.9 -m venv gamedeals_venv
 ```

-Now, you should activate the virtual environment:
+Now, we should activate the virtual environment:

 ```sh
 # linux